Isabela Madrigal: Merchandise

 Isabela is featured in several Encanto figurine sets.
-Disney based much merchandise upon her, including a Lego set titled "Isabela's Magical Door", which depicts her room; a garden room play set; the "Disney Isabela Core Fashion Dress"; a hair play doll; makeup; and jewelry. /Film expressed disappointment in the abundance of Isabela-related merch and lack of individual toys based on the other members of the family—except for Mirabel.
+Disney based much of merchandise upon her, including a Lego set titled "Isabela's Magical Door", which depicts her room; a garden room play set; the "Disney Isabela Core Fashion Dress"; a hair play doll; makeup; and jewelry. /Film expressed disappointment in the abundance of Isabela-related merch and lack of individual toys based on the other members of the family—except for Mirabel.
 As she is considered the beautiful and perfect sister, the website stated this reinforces the idea that beauty is the principal marketing tool for young girls.

+Video games

+Isabela appears as a playable character in the world building game Disney Magic Kingdoms, being a character to unlock for a limited time.

 Reception

 ABS-CBN said that Isabela's "power ... make[s] for a visual spectacle ... with her colorful arrays of flowers".
 IGN gave praise to Guerrero's performance: "[Co-star Jessica] Darrow and Guerrero as Luisa and Isabela both get particular moments to shine during solo songs that not only light up the screen, but deftly show the hidden complexities these characters carry with them."
-Screen Rant and Comic Book Resources both ranked Isabela as the seventh most-likeable character in Encanto.
+Screen Rant and Comic Book Resources both ranked Isabela as the seventh most likeable character in Encanto.

-Therapists have associated Isabela as the "perfectionist who feels she can't fail".
+Therapists have associated Isabela as with the "perfectionist who feels she can't fail".
 Her message, about the limitedness of perfectionism, has been considered relatable for many immigrants' children.
 Psychology Today said: "Isabela's healing demonstrates the link between authenticity, spontaneity, and joy".